turbonomic/tbutil/docs/SUBCOMMANDS.md

 1. Run `export target` with the `-ask-secrets` option, which causes it to prompt you for the passwords as it runs.
 The passwords you enter are added to the exported JSON body.
 You can also pipe the passwords in on the standard input instead of typing them by hand.
 2. Use the `-ask-secrets` option with `import targets`, in which case the questions are asked when you import and do not need to be written to the file.
 You can also pipe the passwords in on the standard input instead of typing them by hand.
 3. Use the [`crypt`](#crypt) command to patch the passwords in to the file after exporting and before importing.

+If `-retain-secret` is specified and the target already exists, then the password (or other secrets) will not be changed even if a different one is stored in the import file.

 **See also:**
 [`crypt`](#crypt),